 - Mission: Impossible - Rogue Nation, Dir: Christopher McQuarrie

 - I Give It a Year, Dir: Dan Mazer

 Do you source TV clips/online clips for actors?

 Yes we do.
-If you need to source a clip from a TV show or any online source (eg YouTube, Vimeo etc), just let us know and we will retrieve the clip if its possible.
+If you need to source a clip from a TV show (BBC, Channel 4, ITV) or any online source (eg Amazon, Netflix, YouTube, Vimeo etc), just let us know and we will do our best to retrieve the clip.

 Can you upload my showreel to Spotlight?

 Yes we can.
 We will render a digital version of your showreel that perfectly meets all of their technical requirements and we will either upload the showreel onto your Spotlight profile ourselves or we will email your showreel directly to Spotlight.
 You will not be charged for this.

 I am a member of Mandy.
 Can you upload my showreel onto my profile?

 We will render a version of your showreel that meets the technical requirements of Mandy.com.
 We will also upload your showreel for you onto your profile.
 You will not be charged for this.

 What if I want to update my reel with new material at a later date?